 They can’t tell me how to do this adult-proofing, but direct me instead to “the Alzheimer’s website”.
 Seriously, you don’t know the address or even the organization’s name?
 Isn’t there a handout you can give families?
 Do you assume everyone has internet access?
 Don’t you have a helpful tidbit you can share?
 Just one?

 I keep my snarky comments to myself, but surrounded and backed into a corner, I start to stand up for myself.
-I’m not proud of this-- I respond to their assumed superiority by playing the PhD card.
-I assure them that as a Developmental Psychologist and my mother’s Personal Care Coordinator for the past 5½ years, I can see clearly that we’ve entered new terrain here, and I will indeed figure out how to navigate it.
+I’m not proud of this, but I reflexively respond to their imperiousness by playing the PhD card.
+I assure them that as a Developmental Psychologist and my mother’s Care Coordinator for the past 5½ years, I can see clearly that we’ve entered new terrain here, and I will indeed figure out how to navigate it.
 However, I did

 , and that I’d come do a Hospital Inservice on the topic, for free.